 As part of the requirements set out in SB19-236 for utilities to submit Clean Energy Plans to the PUC, the Division, in consultation with the Commission, is charged with determining if the plan will meet the mandated emission reductions by 2030.
-In 2019 and 2020 the Climate Unit facilitated a stakeholder process with utilities and NGOs to develop guidance on the criteria by which Clean Energy Plans will be evaluated.
-In January 2021, the Commission adopted a resolution to support the Division's Clean Energy Plan guidance.
-11 The Clean Energy Plan guidance document and associated emissions verification workbook was published in March 2021.
-Many of these same stakeholders also worked with the Climate Change Unit in a separate but related stakeholder process to develop the supplemental data form requirements for electric utilities required as part of the Regulation Number 22, Part A, GHG reporting rules.
-The supplemental data forms will track the flow of imported electricity as well as compliance with Clean Energy Plans once approved by the PUC.
+In 2019 and 2020 the Climate Unit facilitated a stakeholder process with utilities and non-governmental organizations (NGOs) to develop guidance on the criteria by which Clean Energy Plans will be evaluated.
+In January 2021, the Commission adopted a resolution to support the Division's Clean Energy Plan guidance.9